GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

 ## Logging Collection for Console stdout/stderr {#logging-stdout}

-Console output (stdout/stderr) is written to files by the container runtime, and Datakit automatically fetches the LogPath of the container for collection.
+Console output (stdout/stderr) is written to files by the container runtime, and DataKit automatically fetches the LogPath of the container for collection.

 If you want to customize the collection configuration, it can be done through adding container environment variables or Kubernetes Pod Annotations.